celsasser/isay/readme.md

 A _domain_ is a conceptual and physical grouping of one or more _functions_.
 What is the function of a _domain_?
 It forces a modular breakdown of related functionality that allows for short (but non-abbreviated) function names that may be reused across domains encouraging a smaller, consistent and more terse function lexicon.

 A _function_ is a function.
-It takes input and returns output. _Mouse_ has built in support for the API you will see immediately below.
-But it also allows lamdas to be specified wherever a _mouse_ function takes arguments.
-These may be _mouse functions_ or they may be Javascript _functions_.
+It takes input and returns output. _i say_ has built in support for the API you will see immediately below.
+But it also allows lamdas to be specified wherever a _i say_ function takes arguments.
+These may be _I say functions_ or they may be Javascript _functions_.
 JavaScript functions are an excellent way to introduce an named paramater.
-They are also an excellent means of ammending the _mouse_ API.
+They are also an excellent means of ammending the _i say_ API.

 **An important note regarding adding _chains_ to JavaScript functions.
 You are encouraged to use _chains_ in JavaScript functions but in a very limited way.
 If you are using JavaScript to do anything aside from naming parameters then don't include _chains_.
 You will probably not get the result you are expecting.**